What are ferrous metals?

 - Roofing & Fencing

-Scrappy’s is proud to be one of the largest non-ferrous metal recycling yards in Melbourne.
-Our local recycling depot is conveniently located in Albion, right next to Sunshine and close to a number of Melbourne’s major western suburbs.
-In addition, our equipment, fleet of trucks and onsite equipment including a weighbridge for large loads means you get the best price for your scrap non-ferrous metal.
+Scrappy’s is one of Melbourne’s largest non-ferrous metal recycling yards.
+Our local depot is conveniently located in Albion, near Sunshine and close to many of Melbourne’s major western suburbs.
+With our equipment, fleet of trucks, and onsite weighbridge for large loads, we ensure you receive the best price for your scrap non-ferrous metal.